Philippine Independent Church: Organization

 The Iglesia Filipina Independiente is an episcopally-led, synodically-governed church.
 The General Assembly is the highest policy-making body while the Executive Commission is the highest policy-making body in the absence of the General Assembly.
 The church leadership is autocephalous and is led by the Supreme Bishop, similar to a presiding bishop in other denominations.
 The Supreme Bishop heads the Executive Commission.
 The 14th and current Supreme Bishop is Joel Porlares, who was elected on May 9, 2023.

 The church has three predominant clergy and laity councils: the Supreme Council of Bishops (SCB), the Council of Priests (COP), and the National Lay Council (NCL).

 There are three mandated major sectoral organizations of the laity (lay organizations) in the church under the National Lay Council: the Youth of the Iglesia Filipina Independiente (YIFI), the Women of the Philippine Independent Church (WOPIC), and the Laymen of the Iglesia Filipina Independiente (LIFI).

 Official logo of the Supreme Council of Bishops (SCB).

 Official logo of the Laymen of Iglesia Filipina Independiente (LIFI).
 LIFI is a mandated lay organization under the National Lay Council (NCL).

 Official logo of the Women of the Philippine Independent Church (WOPIC).
 WOPIC is a mandated lay organization under the National Lay Council (NCL).

 Official logo of the Youth of Iglesia Filipina Independiente (YIFI).
 YIFI is a mandated lay organization under the National Lay Council (NCL).

-Meanwhile, the priests also have their own sectoral organization: the National Priests Organization (NPO).
-Other sectoral organizations in the church include, the Clergy Spouses Organization (CSO), and the nonsanctioned Clergy Children Organization (CCO).
+Meanwhile, the priests also have their own special sectoral organization: the National Priests Organization (NPO).
+Other special sectoral organizations in the church include, the Clergy Spouses Organization (CSO), and the nonsanctioned Clergy Children Organization (CCO).
 Just like the Catholic Church, the IFI also have pious associations.

 The Philippine Independent Church is primarily organized into dioceses which are considered as the "local churches".
 In every diocese, there is a cathedral containing the cathedra of a bishop.
 A diocese is composed of parishes and missions.
 A parish and mission may have outstations.
 Parishes and missions in every diocese are geographically grouped into vicariates.

 The official flag of the church is a horizontal bicolor flag with equal bands of royal blue and crimson red, with the initials IFI in color white text inscribed at the center.
 The red color of the flag shall be at the right side, while the color blue shall be on the left side, thus, when the flag is hoist in a pole, the red color shall be in the upper part, which symbolizes its revolutionary heritage and paying homage to its historical revolutionary nationalist roots, hence debunking claims and accusations of inciting insurgency.